 A curious name is found in the writs of this period, and one well worthy of mention, that of 'Adam le Imper.'
 An 'imp,' I need scarcely remind the reader, was originally a 'scion' or 'offshoot,' whether of plants or animals, the former seemingly most common, to judge from instances.
-That nothing more than this was intended by it we may prove by Archbishop Trench's quotation from Bacon, where he speaks of 'those most virtuous and goodly young imps, the Duke of Suffolk and his brother.'1 Chaucer says that of feble trees their comen wretched impsand 'Piers Plowman' uses the word still more explicitlyhe says.
+That nothing more than this was intended by it we may prove by Archbishop Trench's quotation from Bacon, where he speaks of 'those most virtuous and goodly young imps, the Duke of Suffolk and his brother.'
+Chaucer says that of feble trees their comen wretched impsand 'Piers Plowman' uses the word still more explicitly-

+I was some tyme a frere And the conventes gardyner For to graffen impes, he says.
 This latter quotation explains the surname.
 'Imper,' doubtless, simply differed from 'Gardiner' or 'Gardner' in that he was more particularly engaged in the grafting of young shoots.